A student doing research in a lab

 • high energy density science.

 In addition, the sub-department's journal club focuses on recent research highlights in atomic and laser physics, quantum technologies, and laser-plasma interactions.
-Active participation is compulsory for first year graduate students.
+Active participation is compulsory for first year graduate students and takes place once a week in term time.
 Many other opportunities exist to attend training courses outside the sub-department.

 Supervision